Suarez wants Arsenal's Bellerin at Barcelona

 Bellerin progressed through Barcelona's youth system before moving to Premier League side Arsenal in 2011.

-"The people want the best at Barcelona and I hope Bellerin can come," Suarez — who is playing alongside Bellerin at the Under-21 European Championships — told Radio Marca.
+"The people want the best at Barcelona and I hope Bellerin can come," Suarez – who is playing alongside Bellerin at the Under-21 European Championships – told Radio Marca as

 "The players of a top level are welcome."